-However, there are a number of issues you can run into when doing this, so instead you should look to pay yourself a fixed amount that aligns with your business budget.
+INSTEAD you should look to pay yourself a fixed amount that ties in with your business budget.

-Paying yourself a salary will help you to put aside the right amount of income tax which is beneficial for your end of year tax planning.
+Paying yourself a SALARY will help you to put aside the right amount of income tax throughout the year which is beneficial for your end of year tax planning.